richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.11.6**
+Fixed a weird bug that made the position get lost.
+Now remembers position correctly.

 **Version 1.11.5**
 Fixed temporary speed to use set speed.
 Removed animations if speed of animations set to 0.